bbenchoff/AGaMEMnon/docs/USB_CDC_UPLOADER.md

 After that one-time installation, the unmodified board hardware can receive loader commands through the right-hand USB-C connector.
-DAP may remain connected, but is no longer involved in USB transfers.
+DAP may remain connected, but is not involved in USB transfers.

 This qualification used the standalone loader at `0x80000000`; reset returns to the loader.
 It proves that USB can identify, read, erase, write, verify, and